abondar24/CamelDemo/README.md

 # CamelDemo
 Some Camel Demos

-1. Greet - spring based camel greeter (gr)
+1. Greet(gr) - spring based camel greeter.
-2. Mina - dummy server (mn)
+2. Mina(mn) - dummy server.
 3. CXF - cxf and camel usage.
 (Run unit test to try)
+4. Content Based File Copier(cfc) - file copy from source to destinstion based on file content

 Arg name for running is in ()